Benefits from Link Building: A Case Study

 • Bring in organic search traffic from improved authority throughout your website

-• Bring in more customers as a result of showing up higher in the search engine
+• Bring in more customers as a result of showing up higher in the search engine results

-However, even if your results might vary I think the trends shown in these graphs could be true for you with a little effort into a link building campaign.
+However, even if your results might vary, I think the trends shown in these graphs could be true for you with a little effort into a link-building campaign.
 That’s one of the reasons I removed the numbers from these graphs- the point isn’t whether this generated 10 more visits or 1000 more; improved your rank by 1 position or 10.
-The point is that these metrics improved to some extent because of a link building effort- and it will help you, too.
+The point is that these metrics improved to some extent because of a link-building effort- and it will help you, too.

 Have a question about this process?
 Ask it here: